-Prevention
+6.0 Prevention

-The school clearly communicates a whole-school commitment to addressing bullying in the form of a written statement which is regularly promoted across the whole school.

-All reported or investigated instances of bullying will be investigated by a member of staff.

-Staff will encourage pupil cooperation and the development of interpersonal skills using group and pair work.

-All types of bullying will be discussed as part of the curriculum.
-Diversity, difference and respect for others is promoted and celebrated through various lessons.
-Seating plans will be organised and altered in a way that prevents instances of bullying.

-Potential victims of bullying are placed in working groups with other pupils who do not abuse or take advantage of others.

-Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups.
-All members of the school are made aware of this policy and their responsibilities in relation to it.

-All staff members receive training on identifying and dealing with the different types of bullying.

-A safe place, supervised by a teacher, is available for pupils to go to during free time if they feel threatened or wish to be alone.

-The teacher supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place.

-Pupils deemed vulnerable, as defined in section two, will meet with their class teacher once per week to ensure any problems can be actioned quickly.
+- 6.1 The schools will clearly communicate a whole-school commitment to addressing bullying in the form of a written statement which is regularly promoted across the whole school. - 6.2 All reported or investigated instances of bullying will be investigated by a member of staff. - 6.3 Staff will encourage child I cooperation and the development of interpersonal skills using group and pair work. - 6.4 All types of bullying will be discussed as part of the relationships and health education curriculum, in line with the Relationships and Health Education Policy. - 6.5 Diversity, difference and respect for others is promoted and celebrated through various lessons. - 6.6 Seating plans will be organised and altered in a way that prevents instances of bullying. - 6.7 Potential victims of bullying are placed in working groups with other children who do not abuse or take advantage of others. - 6.8 Opportunities to extend friendship groups and interactive skills are provided through participation in special events, for example, drama productions, sporting activities and cultural groups. - 6.9 All members of the school are made aware of this policy and their responsibilities in relation to it. - 6.10 All staff members receive training on identifying and dealing with the different types of bullying. - 6.11 A safe place, supervised by a teacher, is available for children to go to during free time if they feel threatened or wish to be alone. - 6.12 The teacher supervising the area will speak to children to find out the cause of any problems and, ultimately, stop any form of bullying taking place. - 6.13 Children deemed vulnerable, as defined in section two, will meet with their teacher on a weekly basis, where appropriate, to ensure any problems can be actioned quickly.

-Class teachers will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident.

-Before a vulnerable pupil joins the school, the pupil's class teacher and the DSL will develop a strategy to prevent bullying from happening - this will include giving the pupil a buddy to help integrate them into the school.

-The school will be alert to, and address, any mental health and wellbeing issues amongst pupils, as these can be a cause of bullying behaviour.
-The school will ensure potential perpetrators are given support as required, so their educational, emotional and social development isn't negatively influenced by outside factors, e.g. mental health issues.
+- 6.14 Pastoral Leads will also offer an 'open door' policy allowing children to discuss any bullying, whether they are victims or have witnessed an incident. - 6.15 Before a vulnerable child joins the school, the child's class teacher and the DSL will develop a strategy to prevent bullying from happening this will include giving the child a buddy to help integrate them into the school. - 6.16 The schools will be alert to, and address, any mental health and wellbeing issues amongst children, as these can be a cause of bullying behaviour. - 6.17 The schools will be alert to instances of the sharing of indecent imagery of children amongst the school cohort, and will evaluate the whether the instance is part of normal sexual development or whether it presents a safeguarding concern; the latter instances will be managed in line with the Child Protection including Safeguarding Policy. - 6.18 The schools will ensure potential perpetrators are given support as required, so their educational, emotional and social development isn't negatively influenced by outside factors, e.g. mental health issues.

-Signs of bullying
+7.0 Signs of bullying

-Staff will be alert to the following signs that may indicate a pupil is a victim of bullying:
+- 7.1 Staff will be alert to the following signs that may indicate a child is a victim of bullying:

 - Being frightened to travel to or from school

 - Asking to be driven to school

 - Unwillingness to attend school

 - Truancy

 - Becoming anxious or lacking confidence

 - Saying that they feel ill in the morning

 - Decreased involvement in school work

-- Returning home with torn clothes or damaged possessions
+- Leaving school with torn clothes or damaged possessions

 - Missing possessions

 - Missing dinner money

 - Asking for extra money or stealing

 - Cuts or bruises

 - Lack of appetite

 - Unwillingness to use the internet or mobile devices

-- Becoming when receiving calls or text messages
+- Becoming agitated when receiving calls or text messages

 - Lack of eye contact

 - Becoming short tempered

 - Change in behaviour and attitude at home